Migz321/WD-Hands-On-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
- This repository is to show case different design of hero and cards in HTML and CSS
+ This repository is to show case different design of hero and cards in HTML and CSS to highlight various hero parts and card styles.
 </div>

 <br />